SpecialtyMaterials/Composite-Element-Detection/README.md

 # Composite Element Detection
-Computer vision algorithm for detection of boron, carbon fiber, tungsten, and polymer percentages in a microscope image.
+Computer vision software for the detection of boron, carbon fiber, tungsten, and polymer in a microscope cross-section of a composite.

 ![Sample Image](exampleImages/screenshot.png)